carlvilla/Multi-CTBNCs/README.md

 * The **Dataset tab**: allows to specify the data to train and evaluate an MCTBNC.
 We can specify how the sequences will be extracted and which time, class and feature variables will be used.
 * The **Model tab**: allows to specify the model that will be trained.
-* The **Evaluation tab**: allows to define how the model selected in the "Model" tab will be evaluated using the data provided in the "Dataset" tab.
+* The **Evaluation tab**: allows to define how the model selected in the *Model* tab will be evaluated using the data provided in the *Dataset* tab.
-* The **Classification tab**: allows to train the model selected in the "Model" tab with the data provided in the "Dataset" tab and to classify a second dataset with this model.
+* The **Classification tab**: allows to train the model selected in the *Model* tab with the data provided in the *Dataset* tab and to classify a second dataset with this model.
 The classification results are saved in the folder *results/classifications* in the project root directory.

 <p align="center"><img src="./imgs/demo.gif" alt="Software demo" /></p>